abix-/powershell-practical/README.md

 * **Optimize-ClusterBalance**: Supports Round Robin and Quick balancing.
 Round Robin balances VMs across a cluster by splitting into unique types, then Round Robining evenly across all hosts.
 Quick makes the minimum required vMotions to balance a cluster based on allocated VM Host memory.
 * **New-VMHost**: work in progress to accelerate ESXi VM Host build times.
 Modifies ILO users, creates custom ESXi ISO, performs install post-configuration.
 * **Get-VMDatastoreDetails**: creates detailed report for all VMDKs for a list of VMs
-* **Move-VMtovCenter**: migrates a VM between vCenters by unregistering a VM from a Source vCenter, registering it on a destination vCenter, updateing the NIC network labels, and powering on the VM.
+* **Move-VMtovCenter**: migrates a VM between vCenters by unregistering a VM from a Source vCenter, registering it on a destination vCenter, updating the NIC network labels, and powering on the VM.
 Tested between vCenter 5.1U3 and vCenter and 6.0U1

 My intention is for this respository to be a reference for the next guy who comes along.
 If you did not get here by searching GitHub for a PowerShell cmdlet, I recommend doing this and then checking the Code results.
 Uncommented code examples are much better than no code examples.